williampepple1/browser-audio-transcriber/README.md

 4. **Load the Extension**
    - Click "Load unpacked"
-   - Select the `browser-notetaker` folder
+   - Select the `browser-audio-transcriber` folder
    - The extension should now appear in your extensions list

 ### Method 2: Install from Chrome Web Store (Future)